Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Experiment

 \subsection{Comparison with the state-of-the-art methods}

-\textbf{Results on NYUD-v2.} As shown in Tab.~\ref{tab:stoa_nyud_v2}, we report our MQTransformer results compared with both previous work~\cite{atrc_2021,Mti-net_2020} and strong multi-task baseline.
-Note that the multi-task baselines in Tab.~\ref{tab:stoa_nyud_v2} achieve strong results.
-Our MQTransformers achieve consistent gains for different backbone for each tasks.
+\textbf{Results on NYUD-v2 dataset.} As shown in Tab.~\ref{tab:stoa_nyud_v2}, we report our MQTransformer results compared with both previous work~\cite{atrc_2021,Mti-net_2020} and strong multi-task baseline.
+Note that the transformer-based multi-task baselines in Tab.~\ref{tab:stoa_nyud_v2} achieve strong results.
+Our MQTransformers achieve consistent gains for different backbones for each task.
 In particular, we observe 2\%-3\% gains on depth prediction and semantic segmentation, 1\%-2\% gains on normal prediction and boundary prediction within an extra 3\% GFlops increase.
 Moreover, adopting the same backbone and same pre-training, our method consistently outperforms recent work ATRC~\cite{atrc_2021} on HRNet18 with fewer parameters and GFlops.
 ATRC distills on the largest scale and task interactions do not appear to be sufficient.
-This implies that our cross-task and cross-scale queries design can adequately capture more dependencies between multiple tasks.
-Finally, adopting the Swin-S backbone, our method achieves better results for semantic segmentation and comparable results on normals and boundary prediction.
+This implies that our multiple task-relevant query design can adequately capture more dependencies between multiple tasks.
+Adopting the Swin-S backbone, our method achieves better results for semantic segmentation and comparable results on normals and boundary prediction.
 However, the depth prediction on NYUD-v2 is not perfect using Swin, we argue that this is because of the limited dataset size.
 We believe adding more depth data may lead to better results where similar findings are in previous works~\cite{ViT2021,Ranftl2021,Ranftl2020}.
+Our MQTransformer utilizes Swin-L as its backbone, which dramatically enhances MTL performance and surpasses the previous best-performing method (\textit{i.e.,} InvPT~\cite{InvPT_2022}) by +3.08 (mIoU) on SemSeg task.
+In addition, our method also achieves the drop in multi-task performance $\Delta_m$.
+As shown in Tab.~\ref{tab:stoa_nyud_v2}, it is clear that MQTransformer outperforms other efficient MTL of dense prediction frameworks dramatically.
+For example, MQTransformer using Swin-L achieves +1.28 higher mIoU (54.84 v.s.
+53.56) than the competitive InvPT~\cite{InvPT_2022} using ViT-L as a backbone on NYUD-v2 with the fewer GFLOPs (365.25 (ours) v.s.
+555.57 (InvPT)) and parameters ((204.3 (ours) v.s.
+402.1 (InvPT))) in Tab.~\ref{tab:stoa_nyud_v2}.